-The pre-construction phase is also the best time to consider a heated garage.
+The pre-construction phase is also the best time to consider a heated garage, which is a great new construction upgrade that adds value.
 Heating cable can be installed within your concrete slab as it’s being poured to keep your garage warm all winter long.
 Plus, if you have any living space located above your garage, heating the garage will be particularly helpful in maintaining a comfortable temperature on the floor above.

 6. Deeper basement

 If you have any plans to finish the basement down the line, you should consider paying for a deeper pour.
 An extra foot of height in the basement will make it feel like any other floor in the house, making it a space everyone will want to frequent.
 This upgrade doesn’t come cheap, but if you’re particularly tall or want to get a lot of use out of your basement one day, it’s an important one to consider.

 These potentially risky upgrades may not pay off in a newly built home but some you can accomplish yourself to save money and increase ROI.